buntyke/shepherd_gym/README.md

   $ cd examples
   $ python shepherd_heuristic.py -e heuristic -n 1000 --store --norender --noplot
   ```
-  This should create the shepherding data for 1000 trials in the `data` folder.
+  This should create the shepherding data for 1000 trials in the `data/heuristic` folder.

 * Preprocess the training dataset into a pickle file:
   ```